Ofqual is killing off contemporary foreign language schooling

 Marta Crosby Senior teaching fellow in Spanish, University of Southampton

-Prof Julie Curtis Professor of Russian literature, University of Oxford
+Prof Julie Curtis Professor of Russian Literature, University of Oxford

 Dr. Stuart Davis Director of college liaison and outreach, University of Cambridge